Onus-personality/jsononus/web/posts/link_between_personality_trais_psychological_needs.md

 - **Sense of Autonomy:** Having the freedom to make one’s own choices.
 - **Sense of Relatedness:** Feeling connected and a sense of belonging with others.

-Using the Big Five model of personality, the study measured these traits and their impact on need satisfaction.
+Using the Predential model of personality, the study measured these traits and their impact on need satisfaction.
 The results revealed that:

 - **Extraversion** and **neuroticism** had the most significant impact across all three needs.
 Extraversion positively influenced need satisfaction, while neuroticism had a negative effect.
 - **Conscientiousness** was crucial for satisfying the need for competence, suggesting that disciplined and organized individuals are more likely to feel effective in their endeavors.